-I think it would be

-wiser if you coded

-please.

-3rd. gives all her

-wages £1.10 to her

-mother - receives back

-£2.10 for her own use

-Husband gives all

-wages to wife - keeps

-back about 30/- for

-own use

-The wife pays all

-bills - but it is really

-done jointly.

-Wife has about

-£6 - from daughter

-and from husband

-but this varies - see

-Section V

-ASK HOUSEWIFE AND INCOME RECIPIENT

-19. How do you arrange the payment of housekeeping (and board-money)?
+ASK HOUSEWIFE AND INCOME RECIPIENT 19.
+How do you arrange the payment of housekeeping (and board-money)?
 Here are some of the ways we've come across.
 Can you tell me how you arrange things?
-Does he/she CODE ALL INCOME RECIPIENTS

-PROMPT X - give a fixed amount for housekeeping (or board)?
+Does he/she CODE ALL INCOME RECIPIENTS PROMPT X - give a fixed amount for housekeeping (or board)?
 FOR ALL Y - give an amount which varies depending on earnings?
-INCOME 0 - give entire wage (earnings), receiving back money for RECIPIENTS fares, pocket money, etc?
-AND 1 - give entire wage (earnings) after first taking out CODE fares, pocket money, etc?
-ONLY 2 - pay earnings (wage) into a joint bank account?
-3 - have no fixed arrangement?
-4 - any other arrangement (SPECIFY)

-5 DK 6 Does Not Apply } SKIP TO Q.18 20

-9 Gives Nothing (a) And how much for housekeeping (board) would you say he/she gives on average per week?

-WRITE IN AMOUNT (IN DONOR'S COLUMN)

-(b) May I just check?
-About how much on average does he/she receive back through the week out of the housekeeping (for meals out, or entertainment or payment of clubs, insurances, etc.)?
+INCOME 0 - give entire wage (earnings), receiving back money for fares, pocket money, etc?
+RECIPIENTS AND 1 - give entire wage (earnings) after first taking out fares, pocket money, etc?
+CODE ONE 2 - pay earnings (wage) into a joint bank account?
+ONLY 3 - have no fixed arrangement?
+4 - any other arrangement (SPECIFY) <input type="text"/> 5 DK <input type="checkbox"/> 6 Does Not Apply <input type="checkbox"/> } SKIP TO Q. 20 20 (a) And how much for housekeeping (board) would your 9 gives n/a say he/she gives on average per week?
+WRITE IN AMOUNT (IN DONOR'S COLUMN) (b) May I just check?
+About how much on average does he/she receive back through the week out of the housekeeping (for meals out, or entertainment or payment of clubs, insurances, etc.)? nothing WRITE IN EST. AMOUNT (IN DONOR'S COLUMN) (c) And roughly how much on average per week would you say he/she pays from the money he/she keeps for household bills (I mean for electricity, gas, coal, rent, rates, H.P., TV, curtains, bedlinen)? nothing WRITE IN EST. AMOUNT (IN DONOR'S COLUMN) ASK HOUSEWIFE CODE EACH INCOME RECIPIENT 20.
+Do you (and your husband) manage to save, not just for holidays or Christmas or for buying things, but for a rainy day, or retirement, say? yes no DK Does Not Apply ASK CHIEF WAGE EARNER OR HEAD OF HOUSEHOLD CODE C.W.E.
+OR H.O.H.
+IF AGED 35 OR OVER 21.
+Does Not Apply SKIP TO Q.22 (a) Do you think you were as well off, say, ten years ago - that is, in 1957/58? yes no DK (b) Can you just tell me who were the members of your family (household) then?

-nothing

-WRITE IN EST.

-AMOUNT (IN

-DONOR'S COLUMN)

-(c) And roughly how much on average per week would you say he/she pays from the money he/she keeps for household bills (I mean for electricity, gas, coal, rent, rates, H.P., TV, curtains, bedlinen)?

-nothing

-WRITE IN EST.

-AMOUNT (IN

-DONOR'S COLUMN)

-ASK HOUSEWIFE CODE EACH INCOME RECIPIENT 20.
-Do you (and your husband) manage to save, not just for holidays or Christmas or for buying things, but for a rainy day, or retirement, say?

-yes

-no

-DK

-Does Not Apply

-ASK CHIEF WAGE EARNER OR HEAD OF HOUSEHOLD CODE C.W.E.
-OR H.O.H IF AGED 35 OR OVER ONLY

-21. Does Not Apply SKIP TO Q.22

-(a) Do you think you were as well off, say, ten years ago - that is, in 1957/58? yes

-no

-DK

-(b) Can you just tell me who were the members of your family (household) then?
 WRITE IN NOS.
-ADULTS

-Int. earning about £7.

-Daughter earning £4 -

-about £4 -

-in Wood with 28 JUNIOR.
-WRITE IN NOS.
-CHILDREN (11-14)

-(c) And roughly how much was the total family (household) income to support you - including any pensions, family allowances, wife's earnings, everything? estimated weekly income of household in 1957/58

-ASK CHIEF WAGE EARNER OR HEAD OF HOUSEHOLD CODE C.W.E.
-OR H.O.H

-(OF ANY AGE) ONLY

-22. Do you find it specially difficult to manage on your income?
-Does Not Apply SKIP TO Q.23
+ADULTS WRITE IN NOS.
+CHILDREN (11-14) WRITE IN NOS.
+CHILDREN (Q.10) (c) And roughly how much was the total family (household) income to support you - including any pensions, family allowances, wife's earnings, everything? wife was working 10 years ago. estimated weekly income of household in 1957/58 ASK CHIEF WAGE EARNER OR HEAD OF HOUSEHOLD CODE C.W.E.
+OR H.O.H.
+(OF ANY AGE) 22.
+Do you find it specially difficult to manage on your income?
+Does Not Apply SKIP TO Q.23 yes no DK Coded "no" - but only because inf. & wife are careful. largest drain on their resources according to inf. is the car.

-yes

-no

-DK